wfx5003/itrip/Proposal.md

 a.What technologies will you use, how will they integrate?

 I will use Spring MVC to build the event listener and event handler, and SQL server management for storing the users' data and information.
 Also, I may use some existing data and API.
+Such as Google map API and Yelp API to get the city data and resturant information.

 b.
 What are the project’s use cases?